Lebensraum: Origins

 The German geographer and ethnographer Friedrich Ratzel (1844–1904) coined the word Lebensraum (1901) as a term of human geography, which the Nazis adopted as a by-word for the aggressive territorial expansion of Germany into the Greater Germanic Reich.

-The Swedish political scientist Johan Rudolf Kjellén (1864–1922) interpreted Friedrich Ratzel's ethnogeographic term, Lebensraum as a geopolitical term, which the Nazis applied to justify German warfare.
+The Swedish political scientist Johan Rudolf Kjellén (1864–1922) interpreted Friedrich Ratzel's ethnogeographic term, Lebensraum, as a geopolitical term, which the Nazis applied to justify German warfare.

-In the 19th century, the term Lebensraum was used by the German geographer and biologist Oscar Peschel in his 1860 review of Charles Darwin's Origins of Species (1859).
+In the 19th century, the term Lebensraum was used by the German geographer and biologist Oscar Peschel in his 1860 review of Charles Darwin's Origins of Species (1859), which had recently been published in Germany.
+In this context, Peschel employed the term to describe the specific natural region or habitat in which a particular species—or, by extension, a people—emerged and developed.
 In 1897, the geographer and ethnographer Friedrich Ratzel in his book Politische Geographie applied the word Lebensraum ("living space") to describe physical geography as a factor that influences human activities in developing into a society.
 In 1901, Ratzel extended his thesis in his essay titled Lebensraum: A Biogeographical Study.
-Ratzel wrote in the time when the overseas space for colonial expansion almost ended leaving few sovereign void.
-The event was emphasized by the contemporary observers and later called by Michael Heffernan "global closure."
+Ratzel wrote at a time when the overseas space for colonial expansion almost ended, leaving few sovereign void, a situation which was emphasized by contemporary observers, and later referred to as "global closure" by Michael Heffernan.
 The latter concept is reflected in the main point of the work:

 Everything that wants space on our planet earth must draw on the finite amount of 506 million square kilometres of its surface.
 This number, therefore, represents the first spatial factor where the history of life is concerned, and it also represents the last.
 It determines all other factors; it is the yardstick for all other factors; it encompasses the absolute limits of all physical life...
 There is a tension between the movement of life, which never rests, and the space on earth, which does not change.
 It is from this tension that the struggle for space is born...
 The struggle for life... primarily means nothing more than a struggle for space.